currinjs/CurrinJS/aio/content/guide/ngmodule.md

 The issue is that two different classes are trying to do the same thing.

 It's OK to import the same directive class multiple times.
-Angular removes duplicate classes and only registers one of them.
+Currin removes duplicate classes and only registers one of them.

-But from Angular's perspective, two different classes, defined in different files, that have the same name are not duplicates.
-Angular keeps both directives and they take turns modifying the same HTML element.
+But from Currin's perspective, two different classes, defined in different files, that have the same name are not duplicates.
+Currin keeps both directives and they take turns modifying the same HTML element.